Acts 22:30–23:35 . . .

 - Q. 2 Given v.
 11, how would you feel if you were Paul and you heard this news from your nephew (vv.
 12–15)?

-† Watch this "Visual Bible" video clip: Acts 22:18–24:12, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 22:18–24:12, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Paul Before the Sanhedrin